jormar/md2confluence/README.md

 | mdfile | The path to the file in Markdown format with the content to update the page.
 It's relative to the dir where you run the command. |
 | title | the page title, if skipped the already defined page title will be kept.

-### Use Environmental Variables to store username and password
+### Use Environmental Variables to store baseUrl, username and password

-If you wish to not use the config file to store your username and password, you may also use your Environmental Variables to do so.
+If you wish to not use the config file to store your baseUrl, username and password, you may also use your Environmental Variables to do so.
 The name of the environmental variables must be as below:

 ```
+BaseUrl = $MD2CBASEURL
 Username = $MD2CUSER
 Password = $MD2CPASS
 ```